• Skip to primary navigation

 Thank you so much for visiting Grits and Pinecones.
 I hope you come back soon!

-Two baked pesto chicken breasts topped with tomato slices.
+Two pesto chicken breasts on a plate topped with sliced tomatoes.

 5 from 2 votes